zhoujian2030/devutil/README.md

 # ./build_arm.sh
 ```

 > Note: dao/, sctp/ and test/ are not compiled by default.
 Please modify build_arm.sh to enable any of them.
-And NOTE that boost and gtest are required by test/, postgresql lib are required by dao/, lksctp-tools is required by sctp/
+And NOTE that boost and gtest are required by test/, postgresql lib is required by dao/, lksctp-tools is required by sctp/

 ---
 ## Test